nojronatron/nojronatron.github.io/continuing-education/mobile-to-desktop-dotnet-maui.md

 ### MAUI App Structure and Startup

 - AppShell.xaml: MAUI Application main structure (styling, URI-based navigation, layout options, etc).
-Jon: Consider this the 'Root' view a-la React.
+Jon: Consider this the 'Root' component, a-la React.
 - App.xaml: Just like WPF, this is the default XAML Resource-defining file.
-Resource Dictionaries (and Merged Dictionaries) are supported, as in WPF.
+Resource Dictionaries (and Merged Dictionaries) are supported, as in WPF.Creates the initial Window for the App.
 - App.xaml.cs: Like WPF, defines the App Class, and initializes the Application.
 Common (platform neutral) lifecycle events can be overridden here (OnStart, OnResume, OnSleep...).
 Also, MainPage is initialized as a new AppShell.
 - MainPage.xaml: The UI-defining code page.
 Controls View items and Controls like Stacks, Images, labels, etc.
 - MainPage.xaml.cs: Define event handler logic triggered by the XAML-defined controls.